polleverywhere/moat/README.md

 - `skip_verify_policy_applied`
   - Called from controller actions
   - Prevents `verify_policy_applied` from raising
-  - This removes an important fail-safe.
+  - This removes an important fail-safe
-  - Never use this without making it super clear to future developers why it is safe to call this method.
+  - Never use this without making it super clear to future developers why it is safe to call this method

 ## Conventions
 - A Moat `policy` is a PORO that is initialized with a user and a scope